 If you do not have an email address or are more comfortable making your registration by phone, that option will still be available.
 Children and Teen program registration will continue through the current system for now.

-We know this change will take some getting used to, but we think you'll come to enjoy and appreciate it.
 If you have any questions or concerns, please talk to an adult services librarian on the 2nd floor, or call (303) 651-8472.

 Important Notices Regarding Our Programs and Events:

 - It's always a good idea to check our Calendar for last-minute changes or cancellations.

 - To obtain more information about these programs and events, please call the Library at 303-651-8472.

 - All programs and events are free, unless otherwise noted.